Click here for an overview of the Coordinators of the departments.

 If you have any questions, please contact Dr. Isabelle Kunze (isabelle.kunze@pknrw.de).

-The doctoral program addresses the value-added processes of physical systems that contain inherent partial intelligence through embedded software.
-In addition, the topic of 'Instrumentation and Control' is considered in the doctoral program.
+The doctoral program focuses on the value creation processes of physical systems that incorporate inherent partial intelligence through embedded software.
+In addition, the program addresses the topic of ‘Instrumentation and Control’.

 Dr.-Ing.